 Welcome from Trixie and Allan.
 We've lived here, in this place of many wonders since 2005 and want to share it's magic and healing energy.

-We now have 7 mountain bikes (we could use a bicycle mechanic) and we have a piano.
+We now have 7 mountain bikes (we could use a bicycle mechanic and we have a piano.

-Share the tasks of the garden: watering, cleaning the pool, some decorating and preserving garden furniture; art projects and mosaics; river bank conservation.
+and share the tasks of the garden: watering, cleaning the pool, some decorating and preserving garden furniture; art projects and mosaics; river bank conservation.

-Allan, who has from a long illness, is guite frail now but has a wicked sence of humour when he's not being comugionly.
+Allan, who has recovered from a long illness, is guite frail now but has a wicked sence of humour when he's not being comugionly.

 Our animals, dogs and cats, hens and rabbits, need walking and companionship.